 Every article on Wellls is researched using peer-reviewed medical literature, clinical guidelines, and real patient experiences from 10 online discussions.

-Sources: We reference PubMed-indexed studies, ACOG/NAMS clinical guidelines, and validated screening tools.
-Each page cites 49 evidence-based sources.
+Sources: We reference 49 PubMed-indexed studies, ACOG/NAMS clinical guidelines, and validated screening tools.

-Medical disclaimer: This content is for informational purposes only and does not constitute medical advice.
-Always consult a qualified healthcare provider for diagnosis and treatment.
+This content is for informational purposes only and does not constitute medical advice.
+Our editorial standards · Medical advisory board

 References